vlsi/jarsplit/README.md

 - `v2` — multi-jar evolution: `commons-compress-core.jar`, `commons-compress-tar.jar`, ..., and `commons-compress.pom` bom
 - `lib-user-gradle` — sample Gradle project that depends on both old `commons-compress:1.0.0` and new `commons-compress-tar:2.0.0`
 - `lib-user-maven` — sample Maven project that depends on both old `commons-compress:1.0.0` and new `commons-compress-tar:2.0.0`
-- `lib-user-maven4` — sample Maven 4 project that depends on both old `commons-compress:1.0.0` and new `commons-compress-tar:2.0.0`
+- `lib-user-maven4` — sample Maven 4 project that uses two libs: `lib-a` that depends on `commons-compress:1.0.0` and `lib-b` that depends on `commons-compress-tar:2.0.0`

 # How to run